powerpool-finance/powerpool-agent-v2-node/README.md

     * If you wish to accrue rewards on your balance in the Power Agent contract (which could save a small amount of gas), set `accrue_reward` to `true`.
 If set to `false`, the compensation will be sent to the worker's address after each job execution.
 The default value is `false`.
 * Please note that you cannot add more than one Keeper for a given agent contract on a single node.
 If you wish to set up more than one Keeper, we recommend setting up another node, preferably on a different host.
 Using different RPCs or even different regions are also good options.

-* The main.yaml file should look like this example:
+* The main.yaml file should look like this example for Sepolia:

 ```yaml
 networks: